joshinh/rich-feedback-reasoning/README.md

 # rich-feedback-reasoning
-This repository contains the data for the AAAI workshop paper titled 'Improving Multi-Hop Reasoning in LLMs by Learning from Rich Human Feedback'
+This repository contains the data for the AAAI workshop paper titled [Improving Multi-Hop Reasoning in LLMs by Learning from Rich Human Feedback](https://openreview.net/forum?id=wxfqhp9bNR).

 We collect rich human feedback for two datasets: strategyQA (located in `data/strategyqa`) and sports understanding from BigBench (location in `data/sports_understanding`).